-System maintenance was addressed during the development of DRAIR ADVISER.
-To maintain up-to-date reporting capabilities, maintenance is required for the database and the knowledge base.
+System maintenance was addressed during the development of the DRAIR Advisor.
+In order to maintain up-to-date reporting capabilities, maintenance is required for the database and the knowledge base.
 The management of user accounts is also essential.
 For maintenance of the database and user accounts, the system administrator uses software developed specifically for these tasks.
 Modifications to the knowledge base can also be made by the system administrator, who was the primary domain expert and assisted in knowledge base development.
-Maintenance approaches for the database, knowledge base, and user accounts are described in the following subsections.
+Maintenance approaches for the database, knowledge base, and user accounts are described below.